 And what if you already have gout?
 As it turns out, drinking coffee occasionally may be worse than drinking it regularly!
 Caffeine is similar to a drug many people with gout take called allopurinol.
 When you first start taking allopurinol, you may experience more gout attacks as the drug moves uric acid around your body.
 If you consistently take the medication, you will eventually experience fewer attacks as the levels stabilize.
 The same thing may be true with caffeine — randomly drinking coffee can cause gout attacks, but a long-term moderate coffee habit may have the opposite effect.

 Coffee and caffeine do not cause gout by themselves.
-In fact, drinking coffee may help your gout long-term and can even prevent you from getting out in the first place!
+Drinking coffee may help your gout long-term and can even prevent you from getting out in the first place!
 However, always talk to your doctor before you make changes to your diet.
 The primary contributors to gout are genetics, obesity, and eating red meat and shellfish, but you may want to consider your level of caffeine consumption if you learn you have the disease.

 Featured Image Credit: Annie Spratt, Unsplash